Walt Disney World in the summer can be a fantastic place to visit…if you are prepared.

 Water parks

 Similar to swimming, you may want to dedicate an entire day to a water park.
-There are two on property: Blizzard Beach and Typhoon Lagoon.
+During the summer, Typhoon Lagoon is open and just waiting for you to dive in.

 Planners will have an advantage

-Summer Disney World visitors are often different than those traveling at other times of year – they tend to be more laid back, spontaneous travelers as opposed to planners.
+Summer Disney World visitors are often different from those traveling at other times of year – they tend to be more laid back, spontaneous travelers as opposed to planners.

 That means people who do choose to plan will have an advantage and can use the info to navigate the summer crowds.